 2. Child Rescue and Rehabilitation

 The highest priority for ACAEDF is the successful rescue and rehabilitation of abused and abandoned children.
 The rescue team, along with volunteers, discover children under serious threat and deliver them to Land of Hope for care.
 There, qualified medical personnel and nutritionists tend to their healthcare and nutrition needs, while on-site counseling and recreational facilities encourage psychological healing and the emotional repair of damage caused by the abuse.

-The African Children's Aid Education and Development Foundation achieves this through the following sub-programmes:
+The African Children's Aid Education and Development Foundation achieves this through the following sub-programs:

 Education is pivotal for a child's mental and physical development and the growth of their personality, beliefs and talents.
 It equips a child with the tools and vocabulary to discover, analyze, comprehend and manifest their potential and place in society.
 Education is a fundamental right of all children, according to UNESCO, the United Nations Convention on the Rights of the Child 1989, and other international bodies.
 ACAEDF views education as a wholesome springboard for life and offers schooling from primary to tertiary levels.

 Dedicated to imparting tolerance, understanding, self-love and the value of friendship in the rescued children, ACAEDF prioritizes the development of attitudes, personal capacities and knowledge to combat the child's stigma around the violation of their rights and their abuse.
 As the children grow older, the organization couples their education with skills and vocation training to maximize their capacities and skills and prepare them for the world and workforce.